Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Developers will be able to use the "Reset Password" flow on a Dev Portal and will receive an email with password reset instructions.
+When enabled, Developers can use the Reset Password flow on a Dev Portal, and receive an email with password reset instructions when requested.

-When disabled, Developers will *not* be able to reset their account passwords.
+When disabled, Developers *cannot*  reset their account passwords.

 ### portal_reset_success_email